flashvenom/surefire/README.md

 - Set up a routine of tasks and keep and share status and notes on submissions to various carriers and MGAs/wholesalers.
 - Set goal dates and assign sub-tasks to other employees.
 The homepage tells you what tasks you have to complete next for upcoming renewals and when they're due.
 - Store basic policy data like limits, rates and coverages.
 Attach endorsements to be included in certificates.
-- Issue, store and manage certificates quickly and easily
+- Issue, store and manage certificates, PDF and applications quickly and easily with a built-in PDF editor

 ## Technologies Used
 - **ASP.NET Core 9**